In the story below, we've tried to explain why we have created the

 should be secure even if everything about the system, except the key,

-the Army and partly because of lack of knowledge about the underlying
+by the hierarchial structure armies in general and lack of knowledge about

-All encryption devices used by the Army however, must comply with Kerckhoffs'
+all encryption devices used by the army, must (and do)

 Principle, as they are likely to fall into enemy hands during a conflict.